CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-miniview-subprofileids.md

-# REST API: fetching subprofile identifiers
+# REST API: GET subprofile identifiers

 A simple method for fetching the identifiers of all subprofiles in a miniselection.
 Execute this method by sending an HTTP GET request to the following URL: